FrankM1/docs/content/concepts/tags.md

 sidebar: "concepts"
 ---

-Tags are the primary taxonomy within Ghost for filtering and organising the relationships between your content.
+Tags are the primary taxonomy within Qazana for filtering and organising the relationships between your content.

-Right off the bat, probably the best way to think about tags in Ghost is like labels in GMail.
+Right off the bat, probably the best way to think about tags in Qazana is like labels in GMail.
 Tags are a powerful, dynamic taxonomy which can be used to categorise content, control design, and drive automation within your site.

 ## Tag types